Accessibility Tools

 The Be Brave Curriculum at Hayfield Cross

 RE is taught following The Diocese of Peterborough Syllabus and The Church of England’s ‘Understanding Christianity’ resources.
-As a Church of England School our Christian values of Joy, Integrity and Fellowship underpin all that we do and support the children in developing their understanding of spirituality as well as their academic selves.
+As a Church of England School our Christian values of Joy, Integrity and Fellowship thread through all that we do and support our children in developing their understanding of spirituality as well as their academic selves.

 Spiritual, Moral, Social and Cultural (SMSC) is an integral part of the curriculum and is delivered both through direct teaching in lessons and collective worship as well as through a wide range of extended enrichment opportunities with event days, educational visits and residential trips for Year 4 and Year 6.